 - To protect our staff and the public

 - To maintain the security of our buildings.

 We do this under our duties as an employer to protect our staff, and our duties as a landlord to provide safe accommodation for our tenants, and so use CCTV on the lawful basis of these legitimate interests.

 Images from the CCTV cameras in the BCT offices are recorded and are available for review by the BCT Office team.

 Images from our CCTV cameras around the Byker Estate are monitored and recorded by our service provider G&A Security.

 In both cases the images are kept for a limited period of time (3 months or less).
 In cases of suspected crime or disorder, images may be kept for longer periods to aid any investigation and prosecution.

 You can request the images that we hold of you under your rights to access personal data.

 - Website Visitors

-When you visit our website, the following information may be collected:
+When you visit our website, the following information may be collected by our systems: